 The goal of this course is to make things easy for even the most basic of an SEO beginner.
 We’ll get you up to speed with what SEO really is, how it’s accomplished and some tips and tricks to help increase your rankings and income using SEO.
-Although this guide is made for beginners, there will definitely be tons of useful info even for more experienced SEO’s as well.
+Although this guide is made for beginners, there will definitely be a boatload of useful info even for more experienced SEO’s as well.
 So strap in and let’s get going!

 What is SEO?